Looking to see Bangkok in 2 days? You’ll have to plan to see the best of the city in a tight timeframe, but it’s so worth it!

 Pak Khlong Talat is located on Jakkrapet Road, Bangkok 10200, Thailand, and it’s open 24 hours a day, every day.

 Wat Arun — Temple of the Dawn

 This temple was named for the Hindu god, Aruna, displayed as the rays of the rising sun.
-It is one of the oldest in the area and the original Buddhist temple was believed to have been built around the mid-17th century.
+It is one of the oldest in the area, and the original Buddhist temple is believed to have been built around the mid-17th century.
 Wat Arun features a 260-foot high spire (79 meters) and is one of the few temples you are allowed to climb.

-Make sure you do as you’ll be rewarded with some beautiful views of this temple, the river, and the surrounding scenery.
-There are detailed and ornate mosaics that covered the structures in this exquisite temple and it’s known for its craftsmanship.
+Make sure you do, as you’ll be rewarded with some beautiful views of this temple, the river, and the surrounding scenery.
+There are detailed and ornate mosaics that cover the structures in this exquisite temple, and it’s known for its craftsmanship.

 Bangkok Night Market